cybersafetypicks/cybersafetypicks.github.io/guides/how-to-choose-a-password-manager.md

 ---
-title: "How to Choose a Password Manager"
+title: "How to Choose a Password Manager in 2026"
 permalink: /guides/how-to-choose-a-password-manager/
 ---

-# How to Choose a Password Manager in 2026

 ## Who This Is For:
 This guide is for non-technical users looking to manage their passwords more securely and easily.